"Gel Overlays" Are Sweeping Nail Salons. Here's Everything You Need To Know

 In the ever-changing world of beauty trends, nothing moves faster than nails.
-Whether it’s a buzzy name for a cool colour (think: milk bath nails), a certain finish that’s dominating everyone’s manicures or a fresh new nail art style, our obsession with it all means that the techniques used in salons are always evolving to keep up.
+Whether it’s a buzzy name for a cool color (think: milk bath nails), a certain finish that’s dominating everyone’s manicures (like velvet nails) or a fresh new nail art style, our obsession with it all means that the techniques used in salons are always evolving to keep up.
 And the latest nail movement to step into the spotlight is gel overlay nails.

 AdvertisementADVERTISEMENT